-What are CMMS failure codes?
+What are maintenance failure codes?

 Why are CMMS failure codes used?

-Why should you use CMMS failure codes?
+What can you do with CMMS failure codes?

 How many CMMS failure codes should you have?

-Who should develop them?
+Who should develop failure codes?

 Failure codes should, above all else, be easily available and understandable to the people who request work, to the maintenance personnel that complete the work, and to the engineers who need to understand what is occurring in the field.
 For that reason, developing failure codes requires an integrated approach with these three groups, especially if there is a desire to do some sort of wide-ranging analysis.
 Ultimately, the codes have to allow the field personnel a relatively painless way to provide the information that the engineers need.
 Unless that occurs, the end product will not be used.